Skip to content

 Telecommunications

-As with energy, the telecom market is competitive in Austria.
-Most providers bundle Internet, cable TV and (landline) telephone into one package – though services can be ordered separately, the cost savings are negligible.
+As with energy, the telecommunications market is competitive in Austria.
+Most providers bundle internet, cable TV and a (landline) telephone into one package.
+Although services can be ordered separately, the cost savings are negligible.

 +43 is Austria’s country code.